sui-sensei/pump.fun/README.md

 ## Features

-- Connects to the Solana MainNet.
+- Connects to the Solana MainNet
-- Creates and sends transactions to a specified target account.
+- Creates and sends transactions to a specified target account
 - Configurable via environment variables.

 ## Installation